Mount Torrens, South Australia

+Mount Torrens is within the jurisdiction of the Adelaide Hills Council and the Mid Murray Council.

 Etymology

 The Indigenous name for the mount is unknown.
-The first Europeans to discover and ascend it, on 25 January 1838, were the exploration party of Dr. George Imlay and John Hill, but they did not name it.
-The mount (and nearby town) was named later after Robert Torrens, one of South Australia's founding fathers, as chairman of the South Australian Colonisation Commission, in likelihood because the Angas Creek which flows down the hill is a minor tributary of the Torrens River.
+The first Europeans to ascend it, on 25 January 1838, were the exploration party of Dr George Imlay and John Hill, but they did not name it.
+The mount and nearby town were named later after Robert Torrens, one of South Australia's founding fathers as chairman of the South Australian Colonisation Commission.

 History

 The town was developed by the Dunn family in the early 1840s.
-Then known as Barton Springs, it incorporated a farmhouse, smithy, stables and the Cornish Arms Inn.
-The town proper was laid out in 1853, and it served the Murray River trade at Mannum as well as a nearby copper mine.
-A small gold deposit was discovered in 1870, but by World War I, the town's importance had diminished, and the town that stands today is virtually unchanged since that time.
+Then known as Barton Springs, it incorporated a farmhouse, smithy, stables and the Cornish Arms inn.
+The town proper was laid out in 1853 to serve the River Murray trade at Mannum and a nearby copper mine.
+A small gold deposit was discovered in 1870, but by World War I the town's importance had diminished, and the town that stands today is virtually unchanged since that time.

 Facilities

 Mount Torrens has a sporting ground, hotel, farm supply store and general store.
-There are three churches including the Lutheran church and former school at Spring Head, approximately 3 kilometers south.
+There are two schools – the state government Mount Torrens Primary School (Now Closed Down) and the co-educational, interdenominational Mount Torrens Christian school – and Anglican, Lutheran and Uniting churches.
 In 2019, Mount Torrens became part of the Adelaide Hills Sculpture Trail.
 The former site of the fire station was made into a small park which houses the sculpture.
-There is also a private school, Mount Torrens Christian School, and several historical buildings.

-Mount Torrens was served by the Mount Pleasant railway line from 1918 to 1953.
-It is on Onkaparinga Valley Road (B34) between the towns of Charleston and Birdwood.
-Currently it is the eastern end of the Amy Gillett Bikeway which follows the former railway alignment from Oakbank.
-It may be extended in future to follow the rest of the railway route.
-It is served by the LinkSA coach route which runs from Mount Pleasant to Tea Tree Plaza.
+Several historic buildings are in the town.

 Mount Torrens and the surrounding areas were damaged during the 2019 Cudlee Creek bushfire.

+Transport

+Mount Torrens is on the LinkSA coach route that runs from Mount Pleasant to Tea Tree Plaza.
+Between 1918 and 1963 the town had a station on the Mount Pleasant railway line; subsequently the line was dismantled.